 The risk reporting and measurement system takes into account the high degree of centralisation of the Association of Volksbanks and focuses primarily on the liquidity risk position of the Association and secondarily on that of VBW.
 The focus is on the indicators defined in the Risk Appetite Statement (RAS).
-These include the LCR, the NSFR, the survival period and (from 2022) asset encumbrance.
+These include the LCR, the NSFR, the survival period and asset encumbrance.
 In addition to the LCR, the survival period aims to quantify illiquidity risk, defined as the risk of not being able to service payment obligations when they fall due.
 To derive the survival period, selected liquidity risk stress scenarios defined for the entire Association are calculated on a monthly basis.

-The Market and Liquidity Risk Control department prepares a monthly liquidity risk report for the Managing Board, which is presented and discussed in the monthly ALCO of the Association.
+The Market and Liquidity Risk Control department prepares a monthly liquidity risk report for the Association and for VBW, which is presented and discussed in the monthly ALCO.
 Key contents are liquidity balance sheet, the RAS indicators mentioned above, liquidity buffer presentation, liquidity and LCR forecast over a 12-month time horizon, the top 15 depositors.
 The RAS indicators are additionally reported to the Managing Board as part of the aggregate bank risk report.
 In addition, a limit monitoring report (e.g. LCR, FX liquidity risk) and a liquidity buffer presentation are prepared for the weekly Li-JF with Treasury.

 The funding risk across the Association, defined as the risk of an unexpected increase in refinancing costs, is quantified on a scenario basis, taking into account general planning uncertainties and adverse general conditions.
 The calculation is performed quarterly as part of the ICAAP risk bearing capacity calculation and semi-annually as part of the internal overall bank stress testing.
 The results are reported to the Risk Committee.
+The responsibility for determining the methods of approaching and modelling this risk lies with the Market and Liquidity Risk Control department.